Solving Linear Systems on Quantum Hardware with Hybrid HHL++: Hybrid HHL

-Algorithm \ref{alg:time_evolution_optimization} shows how to optimize the selection of $\gamma$.
-Given $n$-bits, the optimal value of $\gamma$ returned by the algorithm helps to encode the eigenvalues using all available bits in the output distribution of QCL-QPE applied to $U:=e^{i A 2\pi \gamma}$.
-As a result, this makes it easier to distinguish the eigenvalues from each other and estimate the relevant eigenvalues, i.e., $\Lambda_b$, accurately.
+The spectral scaling procedure is highlighted in Algorithm \ref{alg:time_evolution_optimization}, which shows how to optimize the selection of $\gamma$.
+Given $m$-bits, the optimal value of $\gamma$ returned by the algorithm helps to encode the eigenvalues using all available bits in the output distribution of phase estimation.
+As a result, this makes it easier to distinguish the eigenvalues from each other and estimate the relevant eigenvalues, accurately.
 Without loss of generality, Algorithm \ref{alg:time_evolution_optimization} assumes all the eigenvalues to be positive.
 We will show shortly how to account for negative eigenvalues.

 Algorithm \ref{alg:time_evolution_optimization} starts by guessing an overapproximation of $\lambda_\textup{max}$.
 We will discuss later how to make this operation rigorous.
 The next step consists of iteratively updating the value of $\gamma$ until $\gamma$ converges to the optimal value.
-During each iteration, Algorithm \ref{alg:time_evolution_optimization} runs QCL-QPE to compute the $n$-bit estimates of the eigenvalues of the unitary $U$ using gamma computed during the previous iteration.
-Specifically, \mbox{Algorithm \ref{alg:time_evolution_optimization}} post-processes the output distribution to get a new $n$-bit estimation of $2^n \gamma \lambda_{\textup{max}}$ in order to update $\gamma$ for the next iteration.\footnote{Any algorithm outputting an $n$-bit estimation of $2^n \gamma \lambda_{\textup{max}}$ could be used in place of QCL-QPE.
-Nevertheless, we chose to use QCL-QPE, since it is more compatible with NISQ devices, as explained in Section \ref{section:eigenvalue_inversion}.}
+During each iteration, Algorithm \ref{alg:time_evolution_optimization} runs QPE to compute the $m$-bit estimates of the eigenvalues of the unitary $\mathbf{U}$ using gamma computed during the previous iteration.
+Specifically, \mbox{Algorithm \ref{alg:time_evolution_optimization}} post-processes the output distribution to get a new $m$-bit estimation of $2^m \gamma \lambda_{\textup{max}}$ in order to update $\gamma$ for the next iteration.

-The number of iterations to find the optimal $\gamma$ using \mbox{Algorithm \ref{alg:time_evolution_optimization}} is in $\Theta\left(\nicefrac{1}{n}\log_2\left(\nicefrac{\alpha}{\lambda_\textup{max}}\right)\right)$.
-To ensure we do not overestimate $\gamma$ in the process, we could take a conservative approach, which consists of overestimating $x$ while computing it, thus lowering $\nicefrac{(2^{n}-1)}{x}$.
-In practice, we also want to underestimate $\gamma$ in order to prevent amplitudes of basis states near $2^n$ from dispersing and mixing with basis states near $0$ and causing overflowing.
+The number of iterations to find the optimal $\gamma$ using \mbox{Algorithm \ref{alg:time_evolution_optimization}} is in $\Theta\left(\nicefrac{1}{m}\log_2\left(\nicefrac{\alpha}{\lambda_\textup{max}}\right)\right)$.
+To ensure we do not overestimate $\gamma$ in the process, we could take a conservative approach, which consists of overestimating $x$ while computing it, thus lowering $\nicefrac{(2^{m}-1)}{x}$.
+In practice, we also want to underestimate $\gamma$ in order to prevent amplitudes of basis states near $2^m$ from dispersing and mixing with basis states near $0$ and causing overflowing.